 Generator Extension Cords: What’s Safe, What’s Not, and Why It Matters

 Extension cords are often the first solution homeowners reach for when using a portable generator during an outage.
-While extension cords can be used safely, the wrong type—or improper setup—can create serious fire, shock, and equipment risks.
+While extension cords can be used safely, the wrong type — or improper setup — can create serious fire, shock, and equipment damage risks.

 What Makes an Extension Cord Generator-Safe?

-Generator-safe extension cords are typically heavy-gauge, outdoor-rated cords designed for high current.
-They are often shorter and thicker than household extension cords.
+Generator-safe extension cords are heavy-gauge, outdoor-rated cords designed to handle higher amperage loads.
+They are typically shorter and thicker than standard household cords.

 • Daisy-chaining multiple cords together

-• Allowing cords to sit in water or snow
+• Allowing cords to sit in water, snow, or mud

-When Extension Cords Are Not the Best Option
+When Extension Cords Are No Longer the Safest Option

 Carbon Monoxide Safety Still Applies